- Career stage: Academics at all career stages

-- Individual academics or project teams (in the case of a team, the project leader must be from a member university).
+- Individual academics or project teams (in the case of a team, the project leader must be from a JMI partner university).

-- Academics at all career stages are encouraged to apply, including early career researchers.
+Academics at all career stages, including early career researchers.

 Successful recipients must agree to the following requirements:

-- Publication of JMI Policy Insights Paper: This is a JMI branded report of approximately 10-15 pages, capturing key insights from your research for a policy-focused audience.
+- Publication of JMI Policy Insights Paper: This is a JMI-branded report, of approximately 10-15 pages, which captures the key insights from your research for a policy-focused audience.
 It must be accessible to a non-academic audience.
-JMI will support grant recipients in developing the paper and ensuring it reaches relevant policy audiences.
+The report will be published on the JMI website and shared with relevant policymakers and other stakeholders.
+It will be published under a Creative Commons licence.
+JMI will provide support to grant recipients to develop their paper, and ensure it reaches relevant policy audiences

-- Participation in research communications: JMI will ensure that research insights are effectively communicated to policy audiences.
-All grant recipients must participate in research communications activities with dedicated support from JMI.
-For a list of examples, please see the Applicant Guide.
+- Participation in research communications: As this is an applied policy grant with a focus on generating public value, the Institute is keen to ensure that research insights are effectively communicated to policy audiences.
+In that light, all grant recipients must participate in research communications activities, with dedicated support from JMI.
+JMI will also host an event to announce grant recipients.
+For further information on possible research communications please see the Applicant Guidelines.

-- Maximum project timeframe: The project must be delivered within a maximum of two years from the date the grant is awarded.
+- Maximum project timeframe: The project must be delivered within two years from the date the grant is awarded.

 Grant funding can be used for the direct costs of research.